pradeep-003/UBER-VIDEO/Backend/README.md

   ```

 - **401 Unauthorized**

   - If the email or password is incorrect.

   ```json
   {
     "message": "Invalid email or password"
   }
   ```

+  # 🚪 Logout Endpoint

+## Endpoint

+`GET /users/logout`

+## Description

+Logs out the currently authenticated user by blacklisting the provided token.
+The token can be passed either in the request headers or via cookies.
+This action invalidates the token, preventing further use for authentication.

+## Authentication

+✅ **Required**

+The token should be provided in:

+- `Authorization` header as a Bearer token, or
+- `token` cookie

+## Request

+### Method

+`GET`

+### Headers (if using header authentication)

 ---